fmatter/TuCaLex/README.md

 #

-Tupinamba ‘payment’.
-No other cognates?
+Tupinamba and Tuparí ‘payment’.
+No other cognates found.

 | Form | Language | - | - | - | - |